-Next time you’re in a wildlife rich environment (a duck park, a zoo or in the bush), don’t be afraid to give your child a camera.
+Next time you’re in a wildlife rich environment (a duck park, a zoo or in the bush), don’t be afraid to give your kid a camera.

 When a child has control of their own camera, they focus on details of the animal you wouldn’t expect.

-It’s not only a great learning experience for your child, but also for you.
+It’s a great learning experience for both you and your child.

 Before you give your child a camera:

 - Show them the camera and discuss what it does

 - Remind your child to be careful with the camera or it will break.
 The Fujifilm camera has a little bar so that we could tie a ribbon to it.
 To keep the camera safe, I secured the camera around Miss Possum’s neck.